 And for my German ancestors, if they had a bit of rye in their fields–or their neighbors did–they would certainly be making rye bread.
 And probably the queen of rye breads–dark, dense, sweet and fruity Pumpernickel.

 There are two kinds of German Pumpernickel–the kind with yeast and the kind without.
 The kind without we’ll try another day, but this week I’ve been making pumpernickel.
-Although I cook and bake a lot–I generally shy away from things with yeast, but I had such good luck with those Welsh recipes, that I felt emboldened to try my husband’s favorite bread–pumpernickel.
 And my foray into replicating my ancestors in aprons made me wonder about something I had never thought about before.
 What did Great-Grandmother do with her mistakes?
 Surely not everything that came out of a wood-fired stove or a fireplace was a guaranteed success.

-Well, the bread I made (the second time) was absolutely delicious, particularly with a little of that Ohio Smucker’s apple butter smeared on top.
+Well, the bread I made the first time I tried was absolutely delicious, particularly with a little of that Ohio Smucker’s apple butter smeared on top.

 Dark Pumpernickel bread slices with Smucker’s apple butter.